garrandall/popular-music-data/tracks/bring-on-the-rain-jo-dee-messina-with-tim-mcgraw.md

 'Cause, tomorrow's another day
 And I'm thirsty anyway
-So bring on the rain, ooh
+So bring on the rain, oh

 I'm not gonna let it get me down
 I'm not gonna cry